yihui-hu/super-bubble-web-prototype/README.md

 ]
 ```

+And of course make sure that `imgUrl`s point to files in the public folder or assets hosted on the web, like in AWS.

 ***

-2. Now that you've added your item, it's time to generate the pill for it.
+2. Now that you've added your attachment to the `items` array, it's time to generate the pill for it.
 In this block of code, `TextContent`, add the `<Pill>` component at the end, and pass it the correct attachment in the `items` array.

 ```diff
 // Text content of super bubble, with pills